aphid/qualifyingexam/readinglists.md

 McLuhan, Marshall. _The Gutenberg Galaxy: The Making of Typographic Man_.
 1st ed.
 Toronto ; Buffalo: University of Toronto Press, 1962.

+Morse, Margaret. &quot;The News As Performance: The Image as Event&quot; In _Virtualities: Television, Media Art, and Cyberculture_, 36–71.
+Indiana University Press, 1998.

 Mumford, Lewis. &quot;Authoritarian and Democratic Technics.&quot; _Technology and Culture_ 5, no. 1 (1964): 1–8. [https://doi.org/10.2307/3101118](https://doi.org/10.2307/3101118).

 Parikka, Jussi. &quot;Dust and Exhaustion: The Labor of Media Materialism.&quot; _CTheory_ 0, no. 0 (October 2, 2013): 10-2/2013.